Loyola University Chicago

 • New Exhibit at Harold Washington Library Features Chicago Historical Collections

-From August 7 to November 15, see materials from the WLA and other archival repositories presented together to tell the stories of Chicago's past.
+August 7 - November 15, 2015 see materials from the WLA and other archival repositories presented together to tell the stories of Chicago's past.

 • What is an archives and why should you care?

-The WLA is participating in Archives Month by weekly features on the website and Facebook page.
-To get started, here is a post by Director Nancy Freeman, first published in September’s BROAD magazine.
+The WLA is participating in Archives Month with weekly features on the website and Facebook.
+To get started, here is a post by Director Nancy Freeman, first published in the September 2015 issue of BROAD magazine.

 • Join us in celebrating the life of Mollie West on October 3.

-The WLA has had a busy summer with visits from our two summer research grant recipients, Suzanne Bost and Jillian Plummer.
+The WLA has had a busy summer with visits from our two 2015 Summer Research Grant recipients, Suzanne Bost and Jillian Plummer.

 • WLA summer research grant recipients